lambrospetrou/lambrospetrou.github.io/_posts/2016-05-15-aws-certification-associate-dev-tips/2016-05-15-aws-certification-associate-dev-tips.md

 The official [AWS Certification Preparation Guide](http://aws.amazon.com/certification/certification-prep/) suggests to attend training classes depending on the exam you want to pass.

 I attended two of them so far, the [Developing on AWS](http://aws.amazon.com/training/course-descriptions/developing/) and the [System Operations on AWS](http://aws.amazon.com/training/course-descriptions/sysops/).
 I have to admit that the developing one apart from some advices and tips from the trainer himself it was very basic and I would not recommend it to someone that already uses AWS.
 However, if you are just starting with AWS it is a **great** introduction to the **core** services.
 The **SysOps** training on the other hand was **amazing**.
 I highly recommend this training to anyone because it covers things from advanced monitoring, to tagging, to cost-optimization, to custom AMIs and deployment options and pretty much things that I doubt you will ever do on your own or if you are not already working as a systems administrator.

+**Update @2016-05-30**

+Last week, I attended the [Architecting on AWS](http://aws.amazon.com/training/course-descriptions/architect/) training course.
+I would really recommend it to anyone that will attempt the certification exam since it is a very nice overview of all the architectural aspects of AWS.
+It goes over specific use-cases, optimizes and finds bottlenecks of the architecture for certain scenarios which requires you to know about several services and how they can be used together.

+Overall, if money is no problem (most companies cover the expenses anyway), I would really recommend you to attend these 3-day training courses.
+But, it really depends on your knowledge and expertise level.

 ## AWS Qwiklabs <a name="aws-qwiklabs"></a>